huggingface/hub-docs/docs/hub/models-gated.md

 ## Manual approval

-By default, users request to accept the model are accepted automatically.
+By default, users requests to access the model are accepted automatically.
 Model authors can set the approval mode to "Manual reviews" from the model's **Settings** tab.
 Doing so enforces that each access request is manually reviewed and approved by the model authors.
-Only users which access request have been approved will be able to access the model's content.
+Only users whose access requests have been approved will be able to access the model's content.

 <div class="flex justify-center">
 <img class="block dark:hidden" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/models-gated-manual-approval.png"/>